chewil/chewil.github.io/_drafts/splunk-es-assets-and-inventory-getting-started.md

 **Identity**: This is a table of users.
 Documenation says to use the `|ldapquery` command to pull this data out of AD, but querying AD via LDAP can be extremely slow for a large enterprise.

 If you have the "**Splunk Supporting Add-on for Active Directory**" app from [splunk base](https://splunkbase.splunk.com/app/742/) deployed to your domain controllers, enable the ActiveDirectory sourcetype collection.
-It will periodically poll the AD for recently changed objects and forwrd them to the indexers.
+It will periodically poll the AD for recently changed objects and forward them to Splunk.
 If the index is named "`msad`" then you can just query that index to update the identity table.

- Best source for this is the Active Directory.
-Follow the Splunk documentation on setting up ldapconcan this data can be generated either using a LDAP call, or, if you have configure your DC to send ActiveDirectory data, search in index=msad.
-The difference between the LDAP and the index search is depended on the number of user objects, LDAP may take longer to run.
-Index search can be quick because you can search the index in batches and done in batches throughout the day.

 # Lookup Tables (KVStore)